Ary4m3n/covid-effect-russia/README.md

 -   `data/raw_data` contains the raw data from the replication package of the replicated paper.
 -   `scripts/99-replications.R` contains the R code to replicate 3 figures in the paper.

+Replication on Social Science Reproduction platform available at: https://www.socialsciencereproduction.org/reproductions/8938b287-6681-4a5e-8993-42011a51be58/index

 ## File Structure

 The repo has been structured in a way to make it accessible to the user.
 The repo is structured as: